sebthom/tm4e/CONTRIBUTING.md

 ### 🏗️ Build

-Prerequisite: Latest [Apache Maven](https://maven.apache.org/) release or Eclipse [m2e](https://www.eclipse.org/m2e/).

-- From the command line: run `mvn clean verify`
+- From the command line run:
+  - on Windows `mvnw clean verify`
+  - on Linux `./mvnw clean verify`
-- From within Eclipse : right-click on the tm4e root folder > Run As > Maven build
+- From within Eclipse with [M2E](https://www.eclipse.org/m2e/) installed: right-click on the tm4e root folder > Run As > Maven build

 #### Running the CI job locally: